The Communications Team

 Every major program represented on the EERE site has a web coordinator who is responsible for overseeing all digital activities in his or her office.
 Web coordinators also manage the day-to-day changes and office website maintenance.
 They include both DOE employees and contractors.
-Web coordinators have the following responsibilities:
+Web coordinators have the following responsibilities to:

-- Inform the Web Governance Team of new projects at the concept stage before any site development occurs
+- Inform the WGT of new projects at the concept stage before any site development occurs.

 - Attend EERE web coordinator meetings.